-In addition to his work at Monrovia Football Academy, Smith has consulted for multiple sport for social change organizations in Cote d’Ivoire, Rwanda, and the UK.
-He speaks internationally on social entrepreneurship and sport for development, most recently at the Oxford Africa Conference, a FIFA conference in Dubai, and the College of William & Mary.
-His talks advocate for a radical rethinking of international development, emphasizing the need for more locally-driven solutions and the accurate and just representation of the African continent.
+In addition to his work at Monrovia Football Academy, Smith has consulted for sport for social change organizations in Côte d’Ivoire, Rwanda, and the UK.
+He also speaks internationally on social entrepreneurship and sport for development, most recently at FC Barcelona, the University of Oxford, and a FIFA conference in Dubai.
+Smith’s talks advocate for a radical rethinking of international development, with a focus on increased investment in locally-driven, evidence-based solutions.

 Robtel Neajai Pailey